dionisvl/my.laravel.blog/README.md

 ## Laravel ecommerce/blog template

-- С админкой "AdminLTE" 2.3.7
+- With the AdminLTE 2.3.7
-- С редактором TinyMCE
+- With the TinyMCE editor
-- Возможность создавать и редактировать теги/категории статей
+- Ability to create and edit article tags/categories
-- Регистрация и управление пользователями
+- Registration and user management
-- Подключение кода JS/CSS на сайт через админку
+- Connecting the JS/CSS code to the website via the admin panel

 ## How to Install